andrekovac/django-poetry-admin-model/README.md

 ## Concepts

+### Data Models

+See `books/models.py`

 ### Migrations

-- `makemigrations` is responsible for packaging up your model changes into individual migration files
+- `python manage.py makemigrations` is responsible for packaging up your model changes into individual migration files
-- `migrate` is responsible for applying those to your database.
+- `python manage.py migrate` is responsible for applying those to your database.

+## Re-create this project

+- [BASIC_POETRY_DJANGO_SETUP.md](./docs/BASIC_POETRY_DJANGO_SETUP.md) contains instructions to set up the basics of this project
+- [HOW_TO.md](./docs/HOW_TO.md) contains a step-by-step instruction to recreate this project.